 - monitor, review and report to the Minister on the performance of the regulator.

 The current Commissioner is Kate du Preez.
-She has more than 20 years experience in the resources industry across Africa and Australia, including working in underground and surface coal mines, diamond mining and in consultant and management positions.
+Kate has almost 30 years of experience in the mining industry across Africa and Australia, including working in underground coal mines and in management positions.

 Last updated: 20 Nov 2020